What is Geocaching all about then?

 you've tried one you'll find it's quite straightforward and a lot of

 fun, especially for the kids.
-Some can involve a trail of many
+Some can involve a trail; the most

 The larger lunch box caches